-The methodology of life cycle assessment of products and services is most commonly referred to using the abbreviation LCA.
-It is a systematic approach that evaluates the impact of the product on the environment.
-The “product” is defined as a product system including all inputs of materials, energy and transportation necessary for the production of the product, actual production and use until the disposal phase.
-It thus includes the entire life cycle of the product, assessing all environmental impacts associated with this life cycle.
+The methodology of life cycle assessment of products and services is most often known by the abbreviation LCA from the English Life-Cycle Assessment.
+It is a systematic approach to assessing the environmental impact of a product.
+A product is considered here to be a defined product system comprising all inputs of materials, energy and transport needed for the production of the product, its own production and use up to the disposal phase.
+Thus, the whole life cycle of a given product is included and all environmental impacts associated with this life cycle are assessed.

-During the development of the methodology, the following structure of the entire LCA was formed, consisting of four phases:
+During the development of the methodology, the following structure of the whole LCA analysis was formed, which consists of 4 phases:

-Detailed methodology of the LCA analysis is currently contained in the following international standards in particular:
+The detailed methodology of LCA analysis is now contained mainly in the following international standards:

-ČSN EN ISO 14040: 2006 Environmental Management – Life Cycle Assessment – Principles and Framework
+- ČSN EN ISO 14040: 2006 Environmental management - Life cycle assessment - Principles and syllabus

-The Technical and Test Institute for Construction Prague (TZÚS Praha, s.p.) has been following these trends for a long time and, based on wide and long-term knowledge of construction production and processes, it offers organizations help in conducting LCA studies focused on the issues of product life cycle.
-When addressing these issues, it can rely on its staff, computational software and links to major global database of generic data.
+TZUS Prague, s.p., has been following these trends for a long time and, based on good and long-term knowledge of construction productions and processes, offers organizations assistance in creating LCA studies focused on product life cycle issues.
+It is equipped with personnel, computer software and connection to important world databases of generic data to solve these problems.

-In the field of construction products, the importance of this issue is also rising in response to the inclusion of the 7th basic requirement in CPR (Regulation No. 305/2011 of the European Parliament and of the Council (EU ) – CPR), which envisages the gradual creation of the Environmental Product Declaration (EPD), including the LCA as another essential tool.
+In the field of construction products, the importance of this issue increases in connection with the inclusion of the 7th essential requirement in the CPR (Regulation (EU) No. 305/2011 of the European Parliament and of the Council - CPR), which assumes the gradual creation of EPD = environmental product declarations where the tool is also LCA.